 Employees play a pivotal role in building an atmosphere of trust, confidence, and loyalty among your customers.
 Every member of the team has an opportunity to contribute to creating a compelling customer experience, or one that fails to deliver on your brand promise.

 Few would argue that staff on the front line greatly influence the customer experience, but the reality is all employees play a role in reinforcing your company’s commitment to the customer.
+Here are seven ways you can improve an employee's impact on the customer experience:

 Achieving Higher Customer Satisfaction and Loyalty